Carolinas campaign: Background

 Maj.
 Gen. William T. Sherman had taken a large force through Georgia in the 1864 Atlanta campaign, capturing the namesake city itself in September.
 The fall of 1864 was focused on countering Confederate Gen. John Bell Hood in the Franklin–Nashville campaign.
 Sherman eventually pulled out from the campaign, leaving Gen. George H. Thomas to deal with Hood, while the main army returned to Atlanta.
 Sherman then began his "March to the Sea", culminating in the December capture of Savannah.

 At this point, Sherman had 60,000 veteran troops under his command, which Union Army general-in-chief Lt.
 Gen. Ulysses S. Grant wanted redeployed for use in Virginia.
-Grant ordered Sherman to embark his army on ships to reinforce the Army of the Potomac and the Army of the James in Virginia, where Grant was bogged down in the Siege of Petersburg against Confederate General Robert E. Lee.
+Grant ordered Sherman to embark his army on ships to reinforce the Army of the Potomac and the Army of the James in Virginia, where Grant was bogged down in the siege of Petersburg against Confederate General Robert E. Lee.
 Sherman had bigger things in mind.
 He persuaded Grant that he should march north through the Carolinas instead, destroying everything of military value along the way, similar to his 'March to the Sea' through Georgia.
 Sherman was particularly interested in targeting South Carolina, as the first state to secede from the Union, for the effect it would have on Southern morale.
 Grant acceded, and Sherman received the go ahead on Christmas Eve.
 The rest of the year was spent in preparations.

-Sherman intended the bulk of the Army moved out in mid-January 1865, but maneuvering began on December 30, 1864.
+Sherman intended for the bulk of his Army to move out in mid-January 1865, but maneuvering began on December 30, 1864.

 Sherman's army commenced toward Columbia, South Carolina, in late January 1865.

 After the war, Sherman remarked that while his March to the Sea had captured popular imagination, it had been child's play compared to the Carolinas Campaign.

 Sherman's plan was to make a feint for Augusta, Georgia, and Charleston, South Carolina, while instead truly aiming for Goldsboro, North Carolina.
 As with his Georgia operations, Sherman marched his armies in multiple directions simultaneously, confusing the scattered Confederate defenders as to his first true objective, which was the state capital of Columbia, South Carolina.